 Foundational Metrics: The Basics of Content Measurement

 - Click-Through Rate (CTR): CTR is a vital metric for measuring the effectiveness of your content’s calls to action (CTAs).
-It calculates the percentage of people who click on a CTA link or button, indicating the success of your content in prompting desired activities, such as signing up for a newsletter or making a purchase.
+It calculates the percentage of people who click on a CTA link or button, indicating the success of your job in prompting desired activities, such as signing up for a newsletter or making a purchase.

 - Conversion Rate: Conversion rate is the percentage of visitors who complete a specific action you desire, such as purchasing, filling out a form, or subscribing to a service.
 This metric indicates how well your content transforms visitors into customers or leads.